 Looking for a way to engage kids in meaningful inquiry around their own interests and passions this summer?
 The Smithsonian Quests Digital Badging program can motivate kids to explore and learn wherever they are this summer, while earning recognition for their achievements.

 On June 19, the New York State Assembly passed a bill that will allow teachers who have been low-ranked to have their evaluations recalculated without using Common Core test results for 2014-2015.

 Savvy librarians seize and incorporate the tenets of Common Core State Standards learning in their practices—doing so offers them an opportunity to demonstrate their role in student achievement.

-This article was published in School Library Journal's February 2014 issue.
+This article was published in School Library Journal's June 2014 issue.
 Subscribe today and save up to 35% off the regular subscription rate.

 Writing historical fiction calls for lots of research.
 Language, clothing, housing, technology are just the tip of the factual iceberg when it comes to building a story based on actual events.
 Use the following fictional titles, selected by Junior Library Guild editors, to support the Common Core while leading middle schoolers to the facts.